abrg/thatconf-2012-notes/README.md

 Takeaways
 * While knockout.js has an easier syntax it's not directly comparable to backbone.js
-* knockout.js is more for direct, on page form/DOM manipulation and data binding
+* knockout.js is more for direct, on page form/DOM manipulation and data binding whereas backbone.js is more of an application framework
-* knockout.js seems to have more limited capability than backbone.js
+* knockout.js uses data attributes to store pieces of data, this could get unruly in larger apps

 ### Talk 2: The Responsive Hangover - Life After The Buzz